-My name is Kelsay Elizabeth Myers, but I was born in Busan, South Korea as Jin Jung Mee and flown to the Detroit, Michigan airport when I was three months old.
-As my transformative studies colleague, Jessica Spring said, “as an adoptee, I was doing identity work before I even knew about identity” (personal communication, January 19, 2017).
-Because I grew up without any genetic mirrors, I spent a lot of time as a girl staring into actual mirrors, or books, or a television screen, looking for something in the reflection, in other people’s words and images that I had no idea how to name.
-I am many things: an identity theorist, a lesbian, a writer, a found object and mixed media installation artist, an emerging curator, an occasional adjunct composition teacher and artist facilitator, a conscious dancer or movement based inquirer. . .and the more I learn, the more I keep falling in love.
+My name is Kelsay Elizabeth Myers, and I was born in Busan, South Korea as Jin Jung Mee and flown to the Detroit International Airport when I was three months old.
+As a transnational adoptee who was “surrendered” at birth, I grew up without any genetic mirrors.
+I spent a lot of time as a girl staring into actual mirrors, or books, or a television screen, looking for something in the reflection, in other people’s words and images that I had no idea how to name.
+Now I know that I was searching for my self.

 Metaphors, signifiers, and symbols are all such a literary way of understanding the self and the world, but they are what I know.
 Jacques Derrida infamously said that “the world is a text,” and, analogously, the self is also a text.
 At least that’s how I have lived.
 My birth story goes something like: My father was a fisherman who lost his arm in a boating accident, and the family was poor and already had twin sons they couldn’t feed, so they gave me up for adoption because they wanted me to have a better life.
 That’s how my I ended up with my parents, or so my mother used to tell me.

 When I was old enough to question it, I found that my child’s report from HOLT Social Services officially says: